-- Although the US has accounted for more than half (53 percent) of all ransomware attacks between 2018-2019, the trend is about to shift as cybercriminals start to focus their attention on other countries.
+- Although the US has accounted for more than half (53 percent) of all who faced ransomware attacks between 2018-2019, the trend is about to shift as cybercriminals start to focus their attention on other countries.

 - Finally, the RaaS business will continue to attack the market.
 Beginner criminals depend on this model as a means to prey on smaller unsuspecting targets.
 RaaS ads are continuously increasing in the darknet fueling, and the demand is also rising.

 Ransomware-as-a-service is a recent development in the industry that has seen a significant rise in the spread of ransomware.
 RaaS is cloud-based ransomware sold to distributors at a fee; the distributors then oversee the spread of the virus to the innocent public.
 The RaaS creators often take a cut from the percentage of profits made from victims.